Rearrangements during slow compression of a jammed two-dimensional emulsion: Results

 We next wish to quantify the local structure so as to determine what features of the structure influence the cage-relative motions.
 We quantitatively characterize the local geometric heterogeneity of the system based on radical Voronoi tessellation.
-The radical Voronoi tessellation is a standard partition of space which takes into account the radius of each droplet, and which highlights the closest free space near each droplet.
-We start by determining the radical Voronoi cell for each droplet, which is displayed as the green polygons in Fig.~\ref{voronoicell}.
-Then, we define the anisotropy vector as the vector pointing from the droplet centroid to the Voronoi cell centroid, displayed as the red arrows in Fig.~\ref{voronoicell}.
+The radical Voronoi tessellation is a standard partition of space which takes into account the radius of each droplet, and which highlights the closest free space near each droplet. {Specifically, this geometric analysis considers each droplet as a circle with diameter $d = \sqrt{4 A / \pi}$ based on its area, and centered on the center of mass of the droplet.
+Each droplet is surrounded by a polygon comprised of all points closer to that circle's boundary than to any other circle's boundary.
+The edges of these polygons correspond to points for which the length of tangents to each adjacent circle are equal.
+These are the radical Voronoi polygons which tile space, and are} displayed as the polygons in Fig.~\ref{voronoicell}.
+Then, we define the anisotropy vector as the vector pointing from the droplet centroid to the Voronoi cell centroid, displayed as the arrows in Fig.~\ref{voronoicell}.
 The magnitude of anisotropy vector is zero if the free space is homogeneously distributed near a droplet.
 Thus, the length of anisotropy vector, $|\vec{C}|$, represents the geometric heterogeneity of the nearest neighborhood of a droplet.

 As the sample area fraction increases over time, the average vector lengths decrease.
 However, there are two potential reasons for this decrease: the sample could be restructuring in interesting ways, or the droplets could merely be moving closer together (consistent with the increasing area fraction) and thus the size of the Voronoi cells decreases.
 To remove the trivial geometric effect of droplets getting close together, we divide $|\vec{C}|$ by the typical distance between droplets $l$, which is the square root of the inverted number density of the droplets in each packing.
 Thus, $|\vec{C}|/l$ quantifies the local geometric heterogeneity of a droplet.
 In our experiment $|\vec{C}|/l$ of the droplets ranges from $0$ to $0.09$.
-The average of this quantity decreases roughly exponentially with time, as shown in Fig.~\ref{fig:phivstime}(b).
+The average of this quantity decreases with time, as shown in Fig.~\ref{fig:phivstime}(c), although the functional form of this decrease is unclear.
 Given the normalization by $l$, this remaining time dependence reflects that the structure becomes more homogeneous as $\phi$ increases: droplets are more likely to reside close to the centers of their Voronoi polygons.